This article summarizes the most common designs of bells, chimes, and carillons. Maintenance requirements are

 A group of two to eight bells, tuned to a particular scale or chord, is called a peal of bells.
 The three bell peal is the most popular, with the four bell and six bell peal next in popularity.
 These are swinging bells, each having its own natural rhythm which is determined by its size and weight.
 A continuously changing pattern of harmonious sounds is created.
 Most peals use a major chord of at least the first, third and fifth notes.

 Today, fixed bells can be equipped with electric bell ringers, which are then wired to a keyboard for manual playing, or interfaced with a new electronic carillon control system to strike at the same rate as a swinging bell of the same size.
 This imitates a peal of swinging bells very well.
-However, if you’ve ever listened closely to a swinging bell, you discerned a slight difference in tone between the two sides of the bell when struck.
+However, if you’ve ever listened closely to a swinging bell, you probably discerned a slight difference in tone between the two sides of the bell when struck.
 This difference is lost when the electric bell ringer is used because it strikes exactly the same spot every time.
 The I.T.
 Verdin Co. tried to create a more realistic effect by alternating the pressure of the strike from loud to soft each time.
-The latest digital sampling techniques, used by Chime Master for instance, have actually captured this tonal irregularity by sampling real cast bells.
-You should hear the Swinging Angelus Bell!
-It is amazingly realistic.
+The latest digital sampling techniques used by major manufacturers have captured this tonal irregularity by sampling real swinging cast bells.

-A miniature keyboard, mounted on the organ console, is used to play the chimes.
-However, electronic circuit boards are now available to allow integration into any organ system.
-The chimes, old or new, can be controlled directly from the organ keys.
-A “chime” stop can be added, or an existing stop that isn’t being used, such as an old electronic chime stop, can activate the cathedral chimes.
-I have successfully integrated cathedral chime which were over forty years old using one of these boards.
-Another update: Several manufacturers now produce a digital chime board, available especially for church organs.
+A miniature keyboard is commonly mounted on the organ console for playing the chimes.
+However, electronic circuit boards are now available to allow the chimes to be played on any organ manual (keyboard).
+A “chime” stop can be added, or an existing stop that isn’t being used, such as an old electronic chime stop, can activate the real cathedral chimes.
+I have successfully integrated electric and electropneumatic cathedral chimes.
+Several manufacturers now produce a digital chime board, available especially for church organs.
 All the sounds are in the board, so no actual chimes are necessary.
 This option is also popular with churches displaying inoperative cathedral chimes that may cost more to refurbish than they are willing to spend.
 They can retain the beauty of the real chimes without the expense of maintenance.
 Some of these boards sound very authentic, while others are less realistic.
 Shop around.
 Advantages are cost, space, and maintenance.